 Partner Leaving the Firm

 When a partner leaves a law firm, it’s important to ensure their clients don’t go with them.
 Partners are often the most valuable asset of a law firm and can be hard to replace.
-When a partner leaves, there is often concern that they will take clients with them or that they were handling the client’s case in some capacity prior to leaving.
+When a partner leaves a law firm, there is often concern that they will take clients with them or that they were handling the client’s case in some capacity prior to leaving.

 When you are a lawyer who owns and runs a law firm with other lawyers, you often have to make important decisions about your practice.
 If you decide to leave the firm or retire, it’s important to make sure that your clients don’t follow you out of the door.
 You need to make sure that they stay with your business so that they get all of their required legal services through your firm.
 There are several steps you can take in order to retain clientele after an ownership change in your law firm: